Campionnn/Hollower/README.md

 * Visualizing reachable gemstones from each node
 * Render a plane to visualize where the magma field starts (maybe not necessary)
 * Automatically create very optimized routes using given parameters similar to [seafoam](https://astanik.dev/seafoam/) but better (probably far future)
+* Highlight selected nodes in the route a different color for organization
+* Commands for route management
+* Keybind/command to set block below current position and add it to the route
+* Render a 9x9 chunk border around the center of the route to make sure all veins are within render distance
 * If you have any suggestions, feel free to open an issue or contact me on discord @campionn